bigsk1/netflix-codes/README.md

 ## Download as an App on iphone and andriod

-On Android, saving a Progressive Web App (PWA) to the home screen is slightly different depending on the browser.
-Here’s how they can do it:
+On Android, saving a Progressive Web App (PWA):

 Using Google Chrome (Most Common)

 Open Chrome on the Android device.
 Go to the website.
 Tap the three-dot menu (top-right corner).